foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 First up, I recommend adjusting the columns at the top of the left pane.
 Several are already enabled and several more can be added.
 By clicking any one of the columns you can sort by whatever is displayed in it: For example, clicking the **Mod Name** column will sort all your mods alphabetically.
 By default the mod order is sorted by **Priority** which is what you want 99% of the time - after all, the point of the left pane is to show you the order in which your mods are loaded.

-You can toggle each column separately by right-clicking the any one of them and checking or unchecking the respective boxes.
+You can toggle each column separately by right-clicking any one of them and checking or unchecking the respective boxes.

 ![MO2 Column Options](/Pictures/embers/module-1/mo2-column-options.png)